-Bom Dia offers several different boat tours that will show you the grottos near Lagos, so you will be able to find one that fits your schedule and budget.
+Bom Dia offers several different Algarve boat trips that will show you the grottos near Lagos, so you will be able to find one that fits your schedule and budget.
 We took the two-hour tour and had a great time.
-They also have fishing and dolphin watching tours.
+They also have fishing and dolphin watching tours in the Algarve.

 A few minutes later we saw a Bom Dia boat arrive.
 It was a large sailboat that was pulling a smaller motorboat behind it.
 The passengers quickly disembarked and they were ready for us.
 We boarded the boat and had plenty of space to spread out.

 Pretty soon, we were ready to set sail.
 We left the marina and moved into open water, which was surprisingly calm.
 The crew raised the sails and we relaxed and enjoyed the ride.
 They had beverages available for sale for those that were interested.

 I couldn’t have asked for a nicer day, the sun was shining and it was probably about 75 degrees.
 The water was calm, so sailing was so relaxing.
 As expected, it was a bit windy, so I was glad I wore my hair up.
 One passenger had his hat blow off his head, so if you bring one, you need to hold onto it!

 When we got close to the Algarve sea caves, the crew pulled in the small boat and half of the passengers got in it and headed to the grottos.
 We stayed on the boat and relaxed, our turn would be next.
 They asked if we wanted to get in the water.
 I did have my swimsuit on, but I hadn’t brought a towel.
 The water is really clear so I was tempted but then decided it was probably too cold.
 Looking back now, I wish I would have gone in.